perladvent/perldotcom/content/article/_pub_2002_08_20_perlandlwp.md

 {
-   "title" : "Web Basics with LWP",
-   "thumbnail" : null,
-   "categories" : "Web",
+   "authors" : [
-   "description" : " Sean M. Burke is the author of Perl&nbsp;&amp;&nbsp;LWP Introduction LWP (short for \"Library for WWW in Perl\") is a popular group of Perl modules for accessing data on the Web.
-Like most Perl module-distributions, each of LWP's component modules...", "authors" : [
       "sean-m--burke"
    ],
-   "image" : null,
+   "description" : " Sean M. Burke is the author of Perl&nbsp;&amp;&nbsp;LWP Introduction LWP (short for \"Library for WWW in Perl\") is a popular group of Perl modules for accessing data on the Web.
+Like most Perl module-distributions, each of LWP's component modules...", "image" : null,
    "draft" : null,
+   "thumbnail" : null,
+   "categories" : "Web",
+   "date" : "2002-08-20T00:00:00-08:00",
+   "slug" : "/pub/2002/08/20/perlandlwp",
+   "title" : "Web Basics with LWP",
    "tags" : [
       "library-for-www-in-perl",
       "lwp",
       "perl",
       "perl-and-lwp"
-   ],
-   "date" : "2002-08-20T00:00:00-08:00",
-   "slug" : "/pub/2002/08/20/perlandlwp"
+   ]
 }